 Remove from heat, pour approximately half of the mixture in the beaten eggs, mixing (fast!) and thoroughly.
 This process is called tempering and it prevents the egg from prematurely cooking in the pie filling.
 Pour the tempered egg/mix back into the saucepan.

 Bring the mixture back to a boil for 1 full minute, stirring constantly.
-This is the part that finishes cooking the eggs!
+This is the part that finishes cooking the eggs and helps prevent the pie from becoming runny or weeping.

 Remove from heat, stir in butter and vanilla, mixing well.